jkenney0501/dbt-SCD-Incremental-models/README.md

 -- run dbt run --full-refresh

 -- check fact table in SNF, the run is quick b/s it adds only 1 row!
 Repeat above as needed.
+-- you will see order id 121 is added.
 SELECT *
 FROM ANALYTICS.DBT_JKENNEY.FCT_PAYMENTS_INC
 ORDER BY payment_id DESC